 Off Site Da Vinci

-Technology Training.
-One-day cadaveric training course run at an Intuitive Surgical training facility
+Technology Training, a two-day course at an Intuitive Surgical training facility.

-- Includes instruction on patient positioning, port placement, system docking, and use of the system to perform basic surgical maneuvers (note, this training does not include instruction on surgical procedures)
+- Day two: Cadaveric lab, including instruction on patient positioning, port placement, system docking, and use of the system to perform basic surgical maneuvers (note, this training does not include instruction on surgical procedures)